Goteborgdle/.github/profile/README.md

 # Göteborgdle [WIP]

-> Göteborgdle is an unnoficial game and is not associated with Västtrafik
+> Goteborgdle is an unnoficial game and is not associated with Västtrafik

-Göteborgdle is a Wordle-style game where you have to guess the daily stop of the Gothenburg tram.
+Goteborgdle is a Wordle-style game where you have to guess the daily stop of the Gothenburg tram.
 The project is developed by a group of friends from Gothenburg 💙

 The project is under active development, for any feature suggestions, bug reports, or collaborations, reach out to us at info@goteborgdle.se